WDI-SEA/notes/16-react/react-router/react-router-full.md

 So let's use it!

-## The Plan: Our Example Dentist Website
+## The Plan: Our Example Dental Spa

-We're going to make an example dentist website that has:
+We're going to make an example website for a Dental Spa business that has:
 - A `Home` page.
-- A page that lists available `Procedures`.
+- A page that lists available `Services`.
 - A page displaying `Contact` information.

 Each of these pages of content will be built into their own regular React component; then we'll create a unique URL route that leads to each component.